All in One

 Some of these diseases may be present in our genes and not have manifested themselves in us.
 But it is possible that they may manifest in our children and grandchildren.
 With our DNA Health Test, we can identify many of them and act accordingly.
 In addition, there are techniques to prevent some of these diseases from being passed on to our offspring.

 But having our genetic information can also be the first step towards personalized medicine.
 Each person should receive medical treatments in a different way.
 Medicines that are very effective for some people are not effective for others.
 One of the keys to deciphering which treatments will be best for each person lies in their genes.
 Our DNA Health Test includes data on genetic predisposition to dozens of medications.
 It can therefore help your doctor prescribe the most appropriate drugs for you.
-The importance of a genetic counsellor like 24Genetics Spain is essential for your genetic analysis and personalized medicine.
+The importance of a genetic counselor like 24Genetics Spain is essential for your genetic analysis and personalized medicine.

 24Genetics DNA tests are preventive.

-We perform the tests by analysing a part of the genetic variants of the organism (about 700,000 out of a total of 3.2 billion).
+We perform the tests by analyzing a part of the genetic variants of the organism (about 700,000 out of a total of 3.2 billion).
 Therefore, they have no clinical or diagnostic validity.
 Having a predisposition to suffer from a disease or pathology does not mean that you will definitely suffer from it.
 Many other external (environmental) and lifestyle factors play a role.
 Similarly, a disease for which no predisposition is indicated may develop.

 What will you find in the 24Genetics Health Report?